pietmacom/kopano-pkgbuilds/README.md

 ```

 ## Build Packages
+All builds are done within a dynamicaly created docker container.
+This is meant to keep your hostsystem clean and untouched.

 ### For Latest Arch Linux
 #### From Kopanos Delevelopment/Master-Branch
 Please make sure that your docker host-system is beeing up to date.
 Unexpected changes/incompatibilities could make the latest Arch Linux image fail to build.